Autonomous large-scale robots are set to revolutionize the construction industry soon, transforming efficiency and innovation.

 Integrating advanced IMUs to self-driving construction vehicles not only improves what machines can do today but also opens the door for exciting future changes in autonomous robotics.

-This collaboration, between Fraunhofer IOSB and SBG Systems, shows the power of working together to push the boundaries of autonomous technology.
+Fraunhofer IOSB and SBG Systems collaborate to push the boundaries of autonomous technology.